Sylvie von Duuglas-Ittu: Biography

 Von Duuglas-Ittu was born on 3 November 1983.
 Duuglas-Ittu discovered Muay Thai in Boulder, Colorado, before started training under veteran fighter Kumron Vaitayanon (Master K) in New Jersey.
 On 27 June 2009 she had her first amateur fight in Richmond, Virginia.
 After receiving a Liberal Arts degree from Sarah Lawrence College, she moved permanently to Thailand in 2012 to train and fight.

 In May 2019 and in 2020, on two separate occasions, she won the International Professional Combat Council (IPCC) World 108 lbs title.
 In March 2021 she was ranked No. 2 in Mini flyweight by the WBC MuayThai.
 In November 2022 Duuglas-Ittu held the most recorded number of fights by a foreigner in Thailand with 270 fights.
 In December 2022 she was ranked No. 2 in Minimumweight by the WBC MuayThai.

 On 4 February 2023, in Hua Hin, Thailand, she became WBC Muay Thai Minimumweight World Champion after defeating Elisabetta Solinas of Italy.
 In June 2023, Von Duuglas-Ittu was ranked No. 1 at Mini flyweight by the World Muaythai Organization (WMO), and No. 10 at Pinweight by the International Federation of Muaythai Associations (IFMA).

 Duuglas-Ittu is a freelance journalist and runs a popular Muay Thai blog called 8limbsus.com.
 She also runs a vlog and documentary YouTube channel where she documents her fighting career as well as the careers old Muay Thai legends.

+In August 2026, Sylvie von Duuglas-Ittu is ranked No. 2 in the WBC MuayThai World Division’s minimumweight rankings, behind Islay Erika Bomogao.